 Overall student workload

 Independent Study Hours: 109

 Tutorial Hours: 10

 The learning and teaching strategy is designed to:

-(i) Consolidate an understanding of the relationships between microstructure, processing and properties, (ii) introduce and develop an understanding of the concept of materials characterisation, and (iii) explore materials selection as an engineering problem.
+(i) Consolidate an understanding of the relationships between microstructure, processing and properties, (ii) evaluate the specific advantages and disadvantages of the major materials classes as engineering materials, and (iii) explore materials selection as an engineering problem.
 These three areas are achieved principally through lectures and tutorial classes.
-During the first 6 weeks, this is complemented by a formative assignment.
+During the first 6 weeks, this is evaluated by a summative assignment.

 The learning and teaching methods include: